jotsb/AuditReady/README.md

-# AuditReady
+# Audit Proof

 A comprehensive receipt management and expense tracking application built with React, TypeScript, and Supabase.
-AuditReady helps businesses organize receipts, track expenses, and generate professional reports for audit and tax purposes.
+Audit Proof helps businesses organize receipts, track expenses, and generate professional reports for audit and tax purposes.

 ## Features